Why Your Daily Meta ROAS Is Lying to You (And What to Track Instead)

 This tracking system is exactly what we build in How We Convert.
 Real metrics.
 Real profitability.
 No attribution guesswork.

-🎁 The Freebiz
+🎁 The Freebie

-Thanks for reading me,
+Thanks for reading,

-Michael from HWC 🤓
+Michael from How We Convert 🤓